mackcodes/legal-awareness-platform/PROJECT_REPORT.md

 - ✅ Performance optimization

 ### Key Achievements
+1. AI-powered legal chatbot with Gemini 2.0 Flash for 24/7 assistance
-1. Interactive learning platform with 470+ constitutional articles
+2. Interactive learning platform with 470+ constitutional articles
+3. Emergency helplines database with state-wise traffic information
-2. AI-powered quiz system with unlimited question generation
+4. AI-powered quiz system with unlimited question generation
-3. Bilingual support for wider accessibility
+5. Bilingual support (English/Hindi) for wider accessibility
-4. Comprehensive user progress tracking
+6. Comprehensive user progress tracking with MongoDB
-5. Clean, modern, and responsive UI
+7. Clean, modern, and responsive UI (mobile to 1536px displays)
-6. Secure and scalable deployment
+8. Secure authentication with Clerk and scalable deployment on Vercel
+9. Real-time analytics with Vercel Analytics

 ### Impact
 The platform has the potential to educate thousands of citizens about their legal rights and responsibilities, contributing to a more informed and empowered society.